istio/istio.io/content/docs/concepts/policies-and-telemetry/index.md

 Beyond these purely functional aspects, Mixer also has [reliability and scalability](#reliability-and-latency) benefits as outlined below.

 Policy enforcement and telemetry collection are entirely driven from configuration.
-Policy check is disabled by default, avoiding the need to go through the the Mixer policy component.
+Policy check is disabled by default, avoiding the need to go through the Mixer policy component.
 Refer to [Installation Options](/docs/reference/config/installation-options/) for more information.

 ## Adapters